 Diane Ebert-May, Ph.D., of San Diego, is a university distinguished professor in the Department of Plant Biology at Michigan State University.
 She provides national leadership for promoting professional development, evaluation and improvement of faculty, postdoctoral teaching fellows and graduate students who actively participate not only in their own discipline-based research, but also in creative research about teaching and learning.
 She has served on the Education and Human Resources Committee for the Ecological Society of America and the National Research Council Committee on Evaluating Undergraduate Teaching.
 She is also a fellow of the American Association for the Advancement of Science and an advisory board member of the National Academy of Engineering's Center for the Advancement of Scholarship on Engineering Education.

-Captain Kevin W. Krick, of Fairfax, California, is senior director of Safety, Quality, Environment and Security (SQES) for Matson, Inc., in Oakland, California.
-He is responsible for all safety and security programs for the Matson companies, Matson Navigation and Matson Logistics, including all vessels, terminals and employees across the continental U.S, Alaska, South Pacific and China.
-Prior to his position with Matson, he was head of environment for the Americas, focusing on all aspects of security and environmental policy for the world’s seventh-largest container shipping company, including 150 ships and five terminals.
+Captain Kevin W. Krick, of Novato, California, is senior director of Safety, Quality, Environment and Security (SQES) for Matson, Inc., in Oakland, California.
+He is responsible for all related programs across all Matson companies, including all vessels, terminals and employees throughout the continental U.S, Alaska, South Pacific and China.
+Prior to his position with Matson, he was head of environment for the Americas with APL, focusing on all aspects of security and environmental policy for the world’s seventh-largest container shipping company, including 150 ships and five terminals.
 Former positions include senior advisor on maritime policy for the U.S. Maritime Administration and assistant director for security and accident prevention for the Pacific Maritime Association.
-He is a captain in the U.S. Navy and fully U.S. Coast Guard-licensed as a merchant marine officer (Chief Mate any tonnage, Master 1600 tons), and rear admiral (inactive) in the U.S. Maritime Service.
+He is a captain (retired) in the U.S. Navy and a U.S. Coast Guard-licensed deck and engine merchant marine officer, and rear admiral (inactive) in the U.S. Maritime Service.
 Captain Krick has a bachelor's degree from the U.S. Merchant Marine Academy and a master's of maritime policy from the College of Marine Studies at the University of Delaware.
-He is an active leader in the Boy Scouts in his community.
+He is an active leader with Scouting America in his community.

 Past Chair Midgett S. Parker, Jr., Esq., of Annapolis, Maryland, is an attorney and founder/CEO of the Law Office of Midgett S. Parker, P.A. which opened in February 2020.
 Prior to that he was a partner in the law firm Linowes and Blocher LLP, and before that a partner in the law firm of Fossett & Brugger, Chartered.
 Before entering the practice of law, Mr. Parker served in the United States Army from 1976 to 1984, with the distinct honor of commanding an Improved HAWK (air defense artillery) missile battery in NATO, Germany in the late 1970s.
 Mr. Parker's law practice emphasizes commercial real estate with a focus on land use, zoning and business law.
 He provides counsel to a variety of clients on a broad range of issues, from government regulations to internal operations.
 He has participated in numerous major land use cases before local zoning officers, boards, commissions and councils in the state of Maryland.
 Mr. Parker is an adjunct professor teaching introduction to business law at Lancaster Bible College.
 He is also an ordained minister of the gospel at Community Baptist Church of Barclay located in Queen Anne’s County, on Maryland’s Eastern Shore.
 Among his numerous community activities, Mr. Parker has served on the boards of the Chesapeake Bay Trust, Christianity Today International, J. Franklyn Bourne Bar Association, Annapolis Economic Development Corporation, Queen Anne’s County Economic Development Incentive Fund and many others.